MothNik/robust_fourier/README.md

 From what was discussed in [the previous sections](#⬅️🔊➡️-shifts-in-frequency---a-mostly-useless-hermite-function-basis), the problem of a shift in the frequency domain is the loss of symmetry.
-Such a shift can nevertheless be advantageous in some cases, e.g., when the signal's frequency representation only has nonzero coefficients between the intervals
+Such a shift can nevertheless be advantageous in some cases, e.g., when the signal's frequency representation only has nonzero coefficients within the intervals
 $\left[-\omega_{u},-\omega_{l}\right]$ and $\left[\omega_{l},\omega_{u}\right]$ (due
-to symmetry) where $\omega_{l}\ge0$ and $\omega_{u}\ge0$ are the lower and upper band limits of the signal, respectively (note that $\omega_{l}$ was assumed to be 0 until now).
+to symmetry) where $\omega_{l}\ge0$ and $\omega_{u}\ge0$ are the lower and upper band limits of the signal's frequency representation, respectively (note that $\omega_{l}$ was assumed to be 0 until now).

-Consequently, some sort of symmetrization has to be applied to the basis functions in the frequency domain to make them cover the relevant range on both the negative and the positive side of the frequency axis.
+Consequently, some sort of symmetrization has to be applied to the basis functions in the frequency domain in a manner that makes them cover the relevant range on both the negative and the positive side of the frequency axis while retaining symmetry.
 The following approach for doing so is more oriented on the final result that should be achieved rather than mathematical principles.

 Let's recall the basis functions in the frequency domain that are centered at
 $\omega_{0}$ which is restricted to be non-negative due to symmetry.
 Their time/space